Person reviewing credit score report surrounded by common credit score myths and misconceptions in 2026

 Can You Dispute Your Way to a Perfect Score?

-Disputing errors is a legitimate right — but it cannot remove accurate negative information, no matter how many disputes you file.
+Disputing errors is a legitimate right, but it cannot remove accurate negative information, no matter how many disputes you file.
 This myth fuels a predatory credit repair industry that charges fees for services consumers can do themselves for free.

 Under the Fair Credit Reporting Act, both the credit bureau and the data furnisher (typically the lender) must investigate any disputed item within 30 days.
 If the information is verified as accurate, it stays on your report.
 Accurate late payments, charge-offs, and collections can remain for up to 7 years; Chapter 7 bankruptcies can remain for 10 years, per CFPB guidelines on negative credit reporting timelines.

 What disputes can accomplish is significant: removing inaccurate accounts, correcting wrong balances, and eliminating identity fraud entries.
 The CFPB found that 1 in 5 consumers had an error on at least one credit report.
 Fixing a verified error can produce a meaningful, immediate score improvement.
-If you have experienced lender misconduct that contributed to negative reporting, understanding how to file a CFPB complaint correctly can accelerate resolution.

 Key Takeaway: Disputing errors is free and can be impactful — 1 in 5 consumers has at least one reportable credit error, per the CFPB.
 But accurate negatives stay for up to 7 years; no dispute process, paid or free, can legally remove verified accurate information.